 The modular concept applies to products that are detachable, removable, and portable to offer many straightforward, practical, and personalized possibilities.
 This format provides different custom made specialised fastening systems designed for the type of surface.
 They consist of various engineered solutions to provide several benefits, depending on the specific product and its use.

 This is the standard method which is mainly used to assemble surfaces that are made of wood.
 Each board includes an extended ridge (tongue) edge and the opposite side incorporates a concave slot (groove).
 By fitting the edges of these panels together, the imbricating feature creates highly snug seams.

 - Engineered wood

-An approach utilised to create a completely seamless sports floor.
+An approach utilized to create a completely seamless sports floor.
 Composed of a rubber underlayment with an overlay of several layers of polyurethane.
-Seeing that this flooring is poured on the surface, it creates a completely seamless result.
+Seeing that this flooring is poured on the surface, creates a completely seamless result.

 Unique sports floor:

 - Pad & Pour (poured polyurethane)